BA372 — XML and Web Services

 - Must record denied attempts to change credit limits. (why?)

-- Code all this in a program; e.g., C#, which executes SQL commands.
+- Code all this in a program; e.g., C#, which interacts with the database though SQL.

-- Write a (C#) program which calls a stored procedure and passes client_id, new_credit_limit, and operator parameters.
+- Write a program which calls a stored procedure and passes client_id, new_credit_limit, and operator parameters.

 - Write a database trigger which automatically makes a log entry whenever credit limit changes are attempted or made.